 All’s Fair in Love and War

 I was married in 1988.
 The marriage ended after she left me on Memorial weekend 1996.
 It took me a long time to realize it, but I was a pretty selfish jerk back then; her actions were totally justified.
 Fortunately, that marriage produced two beautiful children: Brian and Sarah.
-Both are now beautiful, intelligent young adults, each with a great sense of humor, still living in Portage.
+Both are now beautiful, intelligent young adults, each with a great sense of humor, still living in the Kalamazoo area.
 They are the both the light of my life.
-It is hard letting go, I miss them both dearly, but I cherish the time I was given with them.
+I don’t get back to Michigan to see them as often as I’d like; so I miss them both a lot.

-Life goes on and just keeps getting better.
+Life moved on and just kept getting better.
 God put an angel in my life: Sherry – what can I say?
 She is fun, pretty, sensitive, caring, and loving.
 I am sure that this is who God had intended me to be with all along.
 So I had no choice: I asked her to marry me.
 And she said “Yes!”
-Can you believe it?
-We got married on August 18th, 1999.
+Can you believe it?!
+We were married on August 18th, 1999.
 We’ve been through a lot of good times and we’ve weathered some pretty rough times (and I’m sure there will be more!)
-But this is a Christ-centered marriage and we know that every day, we will be more in love and more committed to each other than ever.
+But this is a Christ-centered marriage this time.
+We know that every day, we will be more in love and more committed to each other than ever.